czmyt/steve/tech-notes/README.md

 # Tech Notes -- [Steve Schmidt](/)

 Some personal tech notes, tips, and tricks that others might find useful.
+<br />Mostly software related, with some gear posts.
 <br />In alphabetical order by subject.
 Dates indicate when articles first published.